Speeds and feeds: Spindle speed

 Excessive spindle speed will cause premature tool wear, breakages, and can cause tool chatter, all of which can lead to potentially dangerous conditions.
 Using the correct spindle speed for the material and tools will greatly enhance tool life and the quality of the surface finish.

 For a given machining operation, the cutting speed will remain constant for most situations; therefore the spindle speed will also remain constant.
 However, facing, forming, parting off, and recess operations on a lathe or screw machine involve the machining of a constantly changing diameter.
 Ideally, this means changing the spindle speed as the cut advances across the face of the workpiece, producing constant surface speed (CSS).
 Mechanical arrangements to effect CSS have existed for centuries, but they were never applied commonly to machine tool control.
 In the pre-CNC era, the ideal of CSS was ignored for most work.
 For unusual work that demanded it, special pains were taken to achieve it.
 The introduction of CNC-controlled lathes has provided a practical, everyday solution via automated CSS Machining Process Monitoring and Control.
 By means of the machine's software and variable speed electric motors, the lathe can increase the RPM of the spindle as the cutter gets closer to the center of the part.

 Grinding wheels are designed to be run at a maximum safe speed, the spindle speed of the grinding machine may be variable but this should only be changed with due attention to the safe working speed of the wheel.
 As a wheel wears it will decrease in diameter, and its effective cutting speed will be reduced.
 Some grinders have the provision to increase the spindle speed, which corrects for this loss of cutting ability; however, increasing the speed beyond the wheels rating will destroy the wheel and create a serious hazard to life and limb.

 Generally speaking, spindle speeds and feed rates are less critical in woodworking than metalworking.
-Most woodworking machines including power saws such as circular saws and band saws, jointers, Thickness planers rotate at a fixed RPM.
+Most woodworking machines, including power saws such as circular saws and band saws, jointers, and thickness planers, rotate at a fixed RPM.
 In those machines, cutting speed is regulated through the feed rate.
 The required feed rate can be extremely variable depending on the power of the motor, the hardness of the wood or other material being machined, and the sharpness of the cutting tool.